btsecom/docs/source/spot/en/index.html.md

 `POST /api/v3.2/order/cancelAllAfter`

 Dead-man's switch allows the trader to send in a timeout value which is a Time to live (TTL) value for an order.
 Extension of the timeout is done by sending another `cancelAllAfter` request.
 If the server does not receive another request before the timeout is reached, all orders will be cancelled.
+Requires `Trading` permission.

 ### Request Parameters